 It should be noted the contents of the above Ramdas page has been recaptured from archived pages of the original that showed up on the internet as early as October 2002 under a now defunct Angelfire page, then updated and re-edited by the original author for our purposes here.
 Portions of this article researched from the December 1993 issue of The Mountain Path, the Ramdas autobiography In Quest of God and remembrances from a personal meeting with the Swami in 1954.(see).

-For access to a complete PDF online version of the Ramdas autobiography In Quest of God as currently available please go to the following link, then scroll down the page to the link:
+For a complete, free, online PDF version of the Ramdas autobiography In Quest of God please go to the following link, then scroll down the page to the link:

 LARRY DARRELL, THE HOLY MAN, AND SWAMI RAMDAS

 The young American so mentioned as having met Ramdas was the same person who was to become the Wanderling's Mentor.
 His to-be mentor, following the war, after seeing his best friend die for no apparent reason, threw himself into a series of menial jobs during the day and studying books all night long while traveling all over Europe searching for an answer to it all.
 Following the suggestion of the Benedictine monk Father Ensheim he met during his quest, he traveled to India seeking the answers to life.
 The summer of the year 1925 found him getting off a boat in Bombay on his way to the Hemis monastery in Tibet in search of the Hemis Manuscripts, a set of ancient texts said by the good Father as indicating Jesus traveled in India and Tibet between the ages of 12 through 30.
 On his way to Hemis, just before leaving Bombay he went to see the caves at Elephanta and while there met Swami Ramdas.